RaghottamNadgoudar/Frequency_Intercept/CONTRIBUTING.md

 ## Issues
 If you find a bug or have a feature request, please open an issue with details and steps to reproduce.

-## License
-By contributing, you agree that your contributions will be licensed under the MIT License.